Angelo9912/PD-Computed-Torque-Control-for-SCARA-robot/README.md

-# PD, Computed Torque and Adaptive Computed Torque Control for SCARA robot
+# PD, Computed Torque and Adaptive Backstepping Control for SCARA robot